| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 Robert B. Girdlestone, Synonyms of the Old Testament, p.
 276, points out that there are several places where this term cannot be translated annihilation, "but such injury as makes the object practically useless for its original purpose."

-This never refers to the annihilation of the person, but the end of bodily existence.
+This refers to the end of bodily existence.
 It is also commonly used in a moral sense.
 "All men are regarded as morally destroyed, i.e., they have failed to carry out the intention for which the race was called into being" (p.
 276).
 God's response to this problem was Jesus Christ (cf. John 3:15-16 and 2 Pet.
 3:9).
 Those who reject the gospel are now subject to a further destruction, which does involve body and spirit (cf. 1 Cor.
 1:18; 2 Cor.
 2:15; 4:3; 2 Thess.
 2:10).

 There is a Greek manuscript variant in the VERB.